September 29, 2016

 Presentation proposals are being accepted now.
 The deadline for submitting proposals is Saturday, December 31, 2016.
 Please send presentation proposals to Annual Conference Committee, Attn: Larry O’Dell, Oklahoma Historical Society, 800 Nazih Zuhdi Drive, Oklahoma City, OK 73105.
 Proposals also may be emailed to Larry O’Dell at email@example.com

 The Oklahoma Historical Society is in the process of developing the OKPOP Museum in Tulsa.
 This new museum will celebrate the state’s contributions to popular culture.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.